 5. Watch for Overhead Hazards

 Be mindful of ceiling heights indoors and other height dangers like power lines and overpasses outdoors.

 6. Plan Ahead for the Job at Hand

 Consider how many times you may need to go up and down on an aerial lift to complete a project.
-Then, you can find the right aerial lift for the job, load it with adequate tools and materials, and limit the number of trips you’ll need to take to complete the work safely and effectively.
+Then, you can find the right scissor lift for interior painting, load it with adequate tools and materials, and limit the number of trips you’ll need to take to complete the work safely and effectively.